 1. Provide a clear picture using visualizations.

 The goal of healthcare dashboards is to convey relevant information to leadership and clinicians in a visually rich, easy to understand format.
-Many dashboards include healthcare data visualizations, which provide a way to communicate quantitative data in a way that is accessible and easy to understand.
+Many dashboards include healthcare data analytics visualizations, which provide a way to communicate quantitative data in a way that is accessible and easy to understand.
 Dashboards that are too complex can make it difficult for users to view, thereby decreasing their ability to share information with others throughout their healthcare organization.

 2. Promote user involvement and include user input.